arthking17/KidZone/README.md

 #

-- [ ] build a docker image for services and applications used
+- [ ] Containerize the app with Docker using a dockerfile

 #